AUYUITTUQ NATIONAL PARK

 Time Line

 July 2.
 Start Trip.
-82km boat to start of trail.
-Start hiking (at least 3 hours in from coast to avoid bears).
+82 km boat to start of trail.
+Start hiking (at least 3 hours from the coast to avoid bears).
 Camp Owl River

 July 3-10 (9 full days).
-Complete trip through pass + flight to Iqaluit.
-Most do backpacking part in 8 days.
+A complete trip through pass + flight to Iqaluit.
+Most do the backpacking part in 8 days.
 Could have 1 or 2 full days at Summit Lake, a good basecamp to explore the park.
 Gives some safety days in case of bad weather.

 July 10 or 11.
 Early boat back to Pangnirtung.